Difficulties Caused by Mesothelioma Complications

-After a patient is diagnosed with mesothelioma, their prognosis is usually poor.
+After a patient is diagnosed with mesothelioma, the prognosis is often poor.
 The cancer itself can be challenging to treat and is impossible to cure.
-Though different treatment options are available on a case-by-case basis, many victims deal with complications from both the cancer and its treatment.
+Though different treatment options are available on a case-by-case basis, many patients deal with complications from both the cancer and its treatment.

-Complications from mesothelioma typically relate to physical difficulties from the cancer itself, like breathing, chest pains, and difficulty swallowing.
-Some complications can also arise from treatment, however, leading to mental and emotional difficulties for the victim.
+Complications from mesothelioma typically relate to physical difficulties caused by the cancer itself (like trouble breathing, chest pains, and difficulty swallowing).
+Some complications can also arise from treatment, however, leading to mental and emotional difficulties for the individual.

 - Chest pain

 - Difficulty swallowing

 - Pain caused by pressure on the nerves and spinal cord

 As the cancer progresses, physical complications can become more severe potentially causing: